factor · Microstructure

 Microstructure factor — explained

-Microstructure reads how thinly a stock trades and how much its price moves per dollar of volume.
+Microstructure reads how thinly a stock trades.
 Liquid mega-caps absorb information continuously; thinly-traded names accumulate latent dislocation that releases as gap moves.
-The factor isolates the liquidity premium and the price-impact risk so position sizing can respect both.
+The factor is a liquidity-tier proxy for that premium and its execution risk — not a full price-impact model — so the composite can respect both.

 Where this comes from